Use the FormAssembly Lightning Component in Salesforce Experience Cloud

 2. To confirm what the instance URL is, scroll down and go to "previous", "edit details", and "previous" to reach the page below:

-3. Make sure the instance URL does not include "https://" here.
+3. Ensure the instance URL does not include "https://" here.

 4. Once you've confirmed the installed package URL is correct, navigate to Setup > Custom Settings > Manage > Edit, and ensure the instance URL matches the installed package URL (and does not include "https://"):

-5. Refresh your community, and your form should now show.
+5. Refresh your Experience Cloud Page and your form should now show.

 Method 2